 Few people really give a shit about Hegel; most people shouldn’t have to give a shit about Hegel.
 Hegel’s just another Dead White Guy.
 (You don’t want to be an Undead White Guy, do you Zizzy.)
 Is it important that *someone* (/lurking in the willfully obscure, shaded hinterlands of Academia) gives a flying shit about Hegel?
 Possibly.

 One delicious irony is when Zizek says “The storyline is shamelessly summarized from the Wikipedia entry on The Dark Tower.”
 Which precisely means; it’s plain bollocks, and I didn’t watch it precisely because I’ve better, actually meaningful things in my life.
 Likewise, perhaps one need only read a summary of Sex and the Failed Absolute from Wikipedia – equally without shame.

 When the snout itself retroactively gives birth to the mollusk of the Real

 ‘Eschew obfuscation, espouse elucidation’ arrives with a lot of unexamined ideological baggage; it’s easy to be a perfectly ludic dipshit.
-D-for-disingenuous Kermit impersonator and all round Your-Asshole-Dad(dy-Figure) Simulator Jordan B. Peterson writes and speaks perfectly clearly, except he willingly obfuscates his naked reactionary right wing hated with a lot of ‘plain speaking’.
-Except it’s overwhelmingly just plain wrong. Žižek on the other hand seems pathologically amused with huffing the academic stink of his own hopelessly, bizarrely convoluted Lacanian farts.
+D-for-disingenuous Kermit impersonator and all round Your-Asshole-Daddy-Figurine Simulator Jordan B. Peterson writes and speaks perfectly clearly, except he willingly obfuscates his naked reactionary right wing hated with a lot of ‘plain speaking’.
+Except it’s overwhelmingly just plain wrong, from the very outset. Žižek on the other hand seems pathologically amused with huffing the academic stink of his own hopelessly, bizarrely convoluted Lacanian farts.
 Theory for him seems like a nervous tick you just can’t stop.